Pocket Doors vs. Barn Doors

 They’re comparable in price, with a wide range of doors available in either type.

-You can put a barn door anywhere there are studs on a drywall wall, or anywhere you like into brick or concrete, as long as you have the wall space.
+You can place a barn door anywhere there are studs in a drywall wall.
+You can also install it in brick or concrete, as long as you have enough wall space.

-For concrete walls, you don’t even need a backing board if you don’t want it, and can instead install the hardware directly into the wall.
+For concrete walls, you don’t need a backing board if you don’t want one.
+You can install the hardware directly into the wall.

 Pocket doors need at least three feet (on average) of empty wall space to go into, and cannot be placed into load bearing walls.

-This means that their utility in rooms like bathrooms and laundries (where they’re often recommended) is greatly reduced due to electricity or plumbing running through the wall.
+This means their usefulness in rooms like bathrooms and laundries is reduced.
+This is because electricity or plumbing runs through the wall.

 Both of these door types are generally recommended for small spaces.
-As well as bathrooms and laundries, as mentioned above, they’re excellent as closet doors, pantry doors, and conceal other storage spaces.
+In addition to bathrooms and laundries, they work well as closet doors and pantry doors.
+They can also hide other storage spaces.

-Additionally, they’re often installed to cordon off open plan spaces, such as between kitchens and dining rooms, so you can choose when you would like separation.
+They are often used to separate open spaces, like kitchens and dining rooms.
+This way, you can decide when you want separation.

 Comparison of the Main Feature of Pocket and Barn Doors